andy-shea/pulp/README.md

 Objects returned from the automatically generated factory implementation will themselves have their dependencies injected.
 In the example above, when `createCreditCardPayment()` is called, the returned `CreditCardPayment` will have a its `MerchantGateway` resolved.

-### Named Bindings
+### Annotated Bindings

-Occasionally you will come across the need for variations of the same type.
-To account for this, Pulp provides the `Named` attribute as a method for aliasing types.
+Occasionally you will come across the need for different variations of the same type.
+To account for this, Pulp provides `Qualifier`s and the `Named` attribute as methods for annotating types.
 For example, your application may need to interact with multiple database sources:

 ```php
 class ClientSecurityService {